MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/troubleshoot-connecting-to-the-sql-server-database-engine.md

 |Default instance|tcp: The computer name|tcp:ACCNT27|
 |Named Instance|tcp: The computer name/instance name|tcp:ACCNT27\PAYROLL|

 If you can connect with shared memory but not TCP, then you must fix the TCP problem.
 The most likely issue is that TCP is not enabled.
-To enable TCP, See the **Enable Protocols** steps above.
+To enable TCP, See the [Enable Protocols](#enableprotocols) steps above.

 5. If your goal is to connect with an account other than an administrator account, once you can connect as an administrator, try the connection again using the Windows Authentication login or the SQL Server Authentication login that the client application will be using.

 ## Opening a Port in the Firewall

 Beginning many years ago with Windows XP Service Pack 2, the Windows firewall is turned on and will block connections from another computer.
 To connect using TCP/IP from another computer, on the SQL Server computer you must configure the firewall to allow connections to the TCP port used by the Database Engine.
 As mentioned earlier, the default instance is usually listening on TCP port 1433.
 If you have named instances or if you changed the default, the [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] TCP port may be listening on another port.
-See the beginining section on gathering information to determine your port.
+See [Get the SQL Server instance TCP port](#getTCP), near the beginning of this article.
 If you are connecting to a named instance or a port other than TCP port 1433, you must also open the UDP port 1434 for the SQL Server Browser service.
 For step by step instruction on opening a port in the Windows firewall, see [Configure a Windows Firewall for Database Engine Access](configure-a-windows-firewall-for-database-engine-access.md).

 ## Testing the Connection

 Once you can connect using TCP on the same computer, it's time to try connecting from the client computer.
 You could theoretically use any client application, but to avoid additional complexity, install the SQL Server Management tools on the client and make the attempt using SQL Server Management Studio.

 1. On the client computer, using SQL Server Management Studio, attempt to connect using the IP Address and the TCP port number in the format IP address comma port number.
-For example, **192.168.1.101,1433** If this doesn't work, then you probably have one of the following problems:
+For example, `192.168.1.101,1433`.
+If this connection fails, then you probably have one of the following problems:

-    * **Ping** of the IP address doesn't work, indicating a general TCP configuration problem.
-Go back to the section **Testing TCP/IP Connectivity**.
+    * `ping` of the IP address doesn't work, indicating a general TCP configuration problem.
+Go back to the section [Testing TCP/IP Connectivity](#testTCPIP).
     * SQL Server is not listening on the TCP protocol.
-Go back to the section **Enable Protocols**.
+Go back to the section [Enable Protocols](#enableprotocols).
     * SQL Server is listening on a port other than the port you specified.
-Go back to the section **Gathering Information about the Instance of SQL Server**.
+Go back to the section [Get the TCP port number](#get-the-tcp-port-number-used-by-sql-server).
     * The SQL Server TCP port is being blocked by the firewall.
-Go back to the section **Opening a Port in the Firewall**.
+Go back to the section [Opening a Port in the Firewall](#opening-a-port-in-the-firewall).

 2. Once you can connect using the IP address and port number, attempt to connect using the IP address without a port number.
 For a default instance, just use the IP address.
-For a named instance, use the IP address and the instance name in the format IP address backslash instance name, for example **192.168.1.101\PAYROLL** If this doesn't work, then you probably have one of the following problems:
+For a named instance, use the IP address and the instance name in the format IP address backslash instance name, for example `192.168.1.101\<instance name` If this doesn't work, then you probably have one of the following problems:

     * If you are connecting to the default instance, it might be listening on a port other than TCP port 1433, and the client isn't attempting to connect to the correct port number.
     * If you are connecting to a named instance, the port number is not being returned to the client.

 Both of these problems are related to the SQL Server Browser service, which provides the port number to the client.
 The solutions are: